csitea/tpl-gen/README.md

 ## SETUP & INSTALL
-Read Carefully and follow these instructions - there is a single one-liner to setup the project, BUT should yo
+Read Carefully and follow these instructions - there is a single one-liner to setup the project.

 ## Pre-requesites
 You should have the following binaries natively - bash, make, perl, jq, docker, sed.